chickens2/pony-comic-generator/roadmap.md

 ### Publiq

-##### Backgrounds PR (in progress)

-* Add chance for flipped or rotated images✅, panels, or comics
-* Add new backgrounds (as a test)
-* Add options to assign ponies to users based on a different seed than their username

 ##### Next

 * LimeChat→input converter
 * tagging improvements
+	* More options for tagging
+	* Tag fonts & bg as well? (or at least set up the plumbing for it)
+	* Support folders for backgrounds
+* Actually add all the new backgrounds (I've got a bunch and want to add the folder support so they don't drown out the current pool)

 ##### Font PR (later)